Kanban-Warriors-Organization/KanbanWarriors/README.md

 ## 🔮 Potential Future Features

-These are features that could be added to KanbanWarriors in the future:
+These are features that could be added to EcoSplore in the future:

 - Badges for Collections
 - Social Media Sharing